From hilltop tent pitches to hidden woodland wonders, the Cotswolds is always photo-ready.

-Set in the heart of England, The Cotswolds, famous for its honey-coloured stone and idyllic villages, has been tempting people out in to the countryside for decades.
-Go camping in the Cotswolds and visiting some of these charming spots is almost obligatory.
-You won’t want to miss the chance to see one of the prettiest villages in England, Bourton-on-the-Water, while you’re in the area.
-It’s an utter charmer, with a wealth of restaurants, tea rooms, attractions and shops as well as a river for you to enjoy a picnic by.
-The many attractive small bridges over the gently flowing River Windrush, which runs through the heart of the village, gives the town a Venetian feel and there are plenty of camping and glamping sites located close to this quaint village which make spending time here easy.
+Visiting these charming spots is almost obligatory when camping in the Cotswolds.
+Bourton-on-the-Water is an utter charmer, with a wealth of restaurants, tea rooms, and shops, as well as a river for you to enjoy a picnic by.
+The many small bridges over the gently flowing River Windrush, which runs through the heart of the village, gives the town a Venetian feel, and there are plenty of camping and glamping sites closeby.

-It’s not the only one either: Burford, Chedworth, Bibury and Castle Combe are some of the other pretty villages that will have you reaching for the camera.
-And then there’s the timeless twin villages of Upper and Lower Slaughter.
-More attractive than their names suggest, a mile-long path between the two villages runs beside the River Eye, the perfect place to pause for a picnic and take in the beauty around you.
-Rose-clad cottages and old mills characterise the two villages where you can visit the tea rooms, craft shops and museums after your walk to embrace the full experience.
-If you’re enjoying your taste of idyllic middle England, there are yet more honey hues in the well-known market towns of Chipping Camden, Stow on the Wold and Moreton in Marsh.
+It’s not the only one either: Burford, Chedworth, Bibury and Castle Combe will also have you reaching for the camera.
+And then there are the timeless twin villages of Upper and Lower Slaughter.
+More attractive than their names suggest, a mile-long path between them runs beside the River Eye, the perfect place to pause and take in the beauty.
+Rose-clad cottages and old mills characterise the two villages, where you can visit tea rooms, craft shops, and museums.
+If you’re enjoying your taste of idyllic middle England, there are yet more honey hues in the well-known market towns of Chipping Campden, Stow on the Wold, and Moreton-in-Marsh.

-The Cotswolds has its fair share of palaces and manor houses, many of which are open to the public.
-Perhaps the grandest of them all is the lavish Blenheim Palace, a 17th-century baroque palace which was the birthplace of Sir Winston Churchill and is home to the Duke of Marlborough.
-You can step back a little further in history with a visit to Sudeley Castle.
-Nestled within the historic town of Winchcombe, the castle makes for another great day out for history buffs thanks to its award-winning gardens, 15th-century romantic ruins and guides to inform you of the castle’s fascinating history (not to mention a café).
-More royal gardens can be explored at the Highgrove Royal Gardens, part of the Highgrove Estate and home to the Prince of Wales and Duchess of Cornwall and Corsham Court, a former royal manor house with gardens designed by Capability Brown.
+The Cotswolds has its fair share of palaces and manor houses, many open to the public.
+Perhaps the grandest is the 17th-century Blenheim Palace, birthplace of Sir Winston Churchill and home to the Duke of Marlborough.
+Step back a little further in history with a visit to Sudeley Castle.
+Within historic Winchcombe, the castle makes for another great day out thanks to its gardens, 15th-century ruins, and guides to share the history (not to mention a café).
+More royal gardens can be explored at the Highgrove Royal Gardens, part of the Highgrove Estate, as well as at Corsham Court, a former royal manor house with gardens designed by Capability Brown.
 For yet more impressive planting and a world-class collection of trees, visit one of the Cotswolds two arboretums: Westonbirt or Batsford.

-While the Cotswolds are famous for offering a taste of the quiet life there’s also action and adventure—if you know where to look.
-Apart from the many opportunities for walking, running and exploring, there’s the Cotswolds Water Park where watersports, open-water swimming and fishing are among the activities on offer and there’s the 417 Bike Park too where there’s mountain biking for all abilities.
-Families will love the Cotswold Farm Park where you can see farming in action and the Cotswold Wildlife Park and Gardens where there are more exotic animals on display.
-And if your camping holiday in the Cotswolds coincides with the Spring Bank Holiday, you could head to Cooper’s Hill for the bizarre cheese-rolling competition which takes place there every year.
+While the Cotswolds are famous for offering a taste of the quiet life, there’s also action and adventure—if you know where to look.
+Apart from the many opportunities for walking and exploring, there’s the Cotswolds Water Park, where watersports, open-water swimming, and fishing are on offer, and the 417 Bike Park, home to mountain biking for all abilities.
+Families also love the Cotswold Farm Park and the Cotswold Wildlife Park and Gardens.
+And if your camping holiday in the Cotswolds coincides with the Spring bank holiday, you could head to Cooper’s Hill for its bizarre annual cheese-rolling competition.
 This age-old event sees competitors chase a Double Gloucester cheese down a steep slope with the winner claiming the cheese.

-The Cotswolds does not include any cities within its boundaries but there are some interesting cities and larger towns around its edges which you might like to visit including Cheltenham for its regency buildings, Bath for Roman and regency era architecture, Gloucester for its cathedral, Cirencester for its Roman museum and Stratford-upon-Avon for its connections to William Shakespeare.
+The Cotswolds does not include any cities within its boundaries, but the interesting cities and larger towns around its edges include Cheltenham for its regency buildings, Bath for Roman and regency era architecture, Gloucester for its cathedral, Cirencester for its Roman museum, and Stratford-upon-Avon for its connections to William Shakespeare.

-From countryside walks to cosy stately homes, there’s something for all Cotswold campers out there.
-Here’s just five to give you a head start:
+From countryside walks to cosy stately homes, there’s an activity for all Cotswold campers.
+Here are just five to give you a head start.